mindee/doctr/v0.1.1/_sources/using_doctr/sharing_models.rst.txt

 Loading from Huggingface Hub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section shows you how you can easily load a pretrained model from the Huggingface Hub.
+This section shows how you can easily load a pretrained model from the Huggingface Hub.

 .. tabs::